rkumar/cetus/README.md

 * use Alt+ and Alt- to increase or decrease the number of columns shown on screen.
 By default 3 are shown.

-* Use '=' to toggle hidden files, long listing, ignore case etc.
+* Use '=' to toggle hidden files, long listing, ignore case , pager/editor mode, etc.

 * Use slash "/" to run a regex on the dir listing.